Table of contents

 The Google Cloud Platform (abbreviated to GCP) is a package of computing services for software programmers and system administrators.
 These technologies are similar to those used by Google to develop its tools and applications.

-Google Cloud Platform components can be selected individually to create your own business adjusted infrastructure.
+Google Cloud Platform components can be selected individually to create your own adjusted infrastructure.
 The services include, among others:

 - scalable virtual machines with almost unlimited computing power (the Compute Engine service),